What is The Fractional Aiming System?

 For each angled cut shot, the player needs to imagine what it would look like when the cue ball covers a section of the object ball.
 Both ball at impact will of course be lined up directly to the pocket.

-The fraction is the relationship between the two balls at impact, seen from the shooter view.
+The fraction is the relationship between the two balls at impact, seen from the shooters view.

 What are the Cue Ball Object ball Fractions?